jgtolentino/ai-foundry-docs/apps/docs/content/ui/getting-started/how-to-contribute.md

 ## Submitting Your Contribution

 Once your changes are ready, create a pull request (PR) on GitHub.
 Make sure to include a clear and concise description of the changes and their purpose.
-Thank you for contributing to Tabler!
+Thank you for contributing to Suqi!